TimothyBlom/Assignment1/README.txt

 character has stats and equipment that compliment eachother (for example, updating character level increases character attributes), and equipment can be character class specific.

-No character sheets or any front-end is required for this assignment, the code will be tested via user testing.
+No character sheets or any front-end is required for this assignment.

 Code wise, all I need to do is make classes with values that sometimes effect eachother when put together, and to test it with user testing.
 A lot of time and effort has gone in understanding the "game rules" from the